 It is estimated that nearly two million pets are stolen each year.

 Pet FBI has had reports of pets snatched from fenced yards, parked cars, front porches, anywhere a pet is left unattended.
 Occasionally we hear about people whose pets have been taken and dumped by a disgruntled neighbor or an angry spouse.

 If you are reading this it may be that you think your pet has been stolen.
-Pet FBI is not a detective agency, although there are pet detectives (Pet FBI stands for Pets Found By Internet, and we maintain a database on line of lost and found pet reports.)
+Pet FBI is not a detective agency, although there are “pet detectives”.
+“Pet FBI” stands for Pets Found By Internet, and we maintain a database on line of lost and found pet reports.
 We can only offer advice and an expression of sympathy.

 Advice for Recovering a Stolen Pet: